eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ### Syntax Coloring
 Contrasting colors are used in displayed code for ease of identifying and distinguishing keywords, variables, and paragraphs.

+### Outline View
+Outline view lets you navigate easily between different sections and divisions of your source code.

+A third-party plugin is required to enable outline view.
+The Che4z basic stack and Code4z pack both contain Bitlang, which fulfils this requirement.

 ## Copybook Support